All Episodes

 But it doesn't, to me, it doesn't depress me or defeat me.

-It's to me it's enlightening.
+It's to me, it's enlightening.

 It's education, information.

-Okay, here's how they operate as a way to combat them.
+Okay, here's how they operate.

-Which is another thing that we've been doing here for coming on now 25 years.
+There's a way to combat them, which is another thing that we've been doing here for coming on now 25 years.

-So sit tight, we'll come back, we'll squeeze, we got a full boat now.
+We've got a full boat now.

 How many fatalists have called in?